Substance Use Recovery & Treatment for Women

 Additionally, women report different reasons for using methamphetamine than men, with expectations of an increase in energy and decrease in exhaustion associated with work, home care, childcare, and family responsibilities.
 Women are also much more likely than men to use meth in the hopes of losing weight.1

-Research has shown that women are more likely to have chronic pain than men, which may explain why they are more likely to abuse prescription opioids/pain killers.
-Women are also more likely to abuse prescription drugs as a way of self-medicating psychological issues such as anxiety or tension.1
+Research has shown that women are more likely to have chronic pain than men, which may explain why they are more likely to misuse prescription opioids/pain killers.1

 Treatment Considerations

-It’s difficult to seek help for substance abuse.
+It’s difficult to seek help for substance use.
 When you look for help for yourself or a loved one, there are specific things you should take into account and address in order to meet the unique needs of the woman looking for addiction treatment.

-Some of these considerations include:3, 7, 9
+Some of these considerations include:3,7,9

 • Societal roles, such as the view of women as caregivers.
 This can impact whether a woman decides to seek out treatment.
 Specifically, issues related to childcare can play an important role in treatment engagement.
 Studies have shown that women are more likely to experience positive treatment outcomes when they are offered childcare and parenting classes.
 Women need support in handling issues related to the combination of work, home care, childcare, and other family responsibilities.